 - Level 2 Essential Digital Literacy Skills

-All our business improvement techniques qualifications are accredited and approved through BIIAB.
+All business improvement techniques are accredited through BIIAB.

 15 months maximum.
 The course can be completed sooner if candidates have prior qualifications that meet the framework requirements.